huaweicloud/terraform-provider-huaweicloud/docs/resources/elb_listener.md

 * `http2_enable` - (Optional, Bool) Specifies whether to use HTTP/2.
 The default value is false.
 This parameter is valid only when the protocol is set to *HTTPS*.

-* `forward_eip` - (Optional, Bool) Specifies whether transfer the load balancer EIP in the X-Forward-EIP header to backend servers.
+* `forward_eip` - (Optional, Bool) Specifies whether to transfer the load balancer EIP in the X-Forward-EIP header to backend servers.
 The default value is false.
 This parameter is valid only when the protocol is set to *HTTP* or *HTTPS*.

-* `forward_port` - (Optional, Bool) Specifies whether transfer the listening port of the load balancer in the X-Forwarded-Port header to backend servers.
+* `forward_port` - (Optional, Bool) Specifies whether to transfer the listening port of the load balancer in the X-Forwarded-Port header to backend servers.
 The default value is false.
 This parameter is valid only when the protocol is set to *HTTP* or *HTTPS*.

-* `forward_request_port` - (Optional, Bool) Specifies whether transfer the source port of the client in the X-Forwarded-For-Port header to backend servers.
+* `forward_request_port` - (Optional, Bool) Specifies whether to transfer the source port of the client in the X-Forwarded-For-Port header to backend servers.
 The default value is false.
 This parameter is valid only when the protocol is set to *HTTP* or *HTTPS*.